California Public Records Act (CPRA)

 Timing

-The practice of the Commission is to strive to fully comply with the request within ten calendar days.
-If this is not possible, the Commission will notify you with an estimate of the date the records will be made available.
+The Commission strives to fully comply with the request within ten calendar days.
+If this is not possible, the Commission will notify you with an estimate of the date the records will be available.

 The ten-day response period starts with the first calendar day after the date of receipt.
 If the request is received after 5pm on a weekday, or on a weekend or holiday, the next business day will be considered the date of receipt.